learn-co-curriculum/phase-1-algorithms-big-o-examples/README.md

 | O(n²)    | Quadratic   | Nested iteration                            |

 On this graph, the steeper the line is, the worse the algorithm's performance is.
-We've already seen a couple examples of linear time, so let's take a look at some examples of algorithms that have logarithmic, constant, and quadratic runtimes.
+We've already seen a couple examples of linear runtimes (our `findSock` and `average` algorithms both have `O(n)` runtime) so let's take a look at some examples of algorithms that have logarithmic, constant, and quadratic runtimes.

 ### Logarithmic: `O(log n)`

 Let's revisit our sock finding example and see if we can devise a faster algorithm for finding the sock in our laundry.
-In our first example, the sock was in an unsorted pile of laundry, so our only hope of finding it was to go through each item in the laundry pile piece by piece!
-What if instead our laundry laid out on the floor in alphabetical order?
+In our first example, the sock was in an unsorted pile of laundry, so our only hope of finding it was to go through each item in the laundry pile piece by piece.

+What if our laundry were laid out on the floor in alphabetical order?
 Well, having our laundry sorted would give us a better way to approach this problem!

 Consider a representation of our laundry as a sorted array: